gitgabz/waybar-custom-plugin/README.md

 This is a quick go sample to create a custom waybar plugin.

-It can run either with self updating output or though SIGRTMIN+N signal with a refresh interval.
+It can run either with self updating output or through SIGRTMIN+N signal with a refresh interval.

 ### Refresh by interrupt signal, restarts the process that has exited.
 The process runs once, outputs and dies.
-Then it is triggered by interval though signal or directly by SIGRTMIN+8 signal "pkill -RTMIN+8 waybar"
+Then it is triggered by interval through signal or directly by SIGRTMIN+8 signal "pkill -RTMIN+8 waybar"
 ```
 "custom/plugin": {
 	"format": "{}",